faigdavid/UTM-MVC-Project/Phase4/Architecture.md

 *The Model itself is just the Object classes such as User and Board and Message, all of which are constructed by the DAOs as they access the data from the servers.

 *All the classes were constructed with their relevant information (name, id, etc) as well as special information and methods that ensure the consistency of the data.

-For example: The user objects have a post() function that posts a given message to the user's currentBoard attribute.
+For example: The user objects have a post(message) function that posts the given message to the user's currentBoard attribute.
 Without the existence of both the user, and the user's currentBoard, it is impossible to post a message.

 -----